Pelmeshrek/TELEGRAM-AGENT/README.md

 Hello everyone!
 Please don't judge me too harshly—I'm a high school student, 16 years old, and this is my first "project" related to AI agents.
 This is my work, although most of the code was written by OpenAI O1 and Google Gemini.

+Bot-Manager is a bot that responds to messages in a specified style and sends a summary to the user who wrote them.

 The AI agent responds to messages written in private chats in the selected style defined by the SYSTEM_PROMPT variable.
 The AI agent sends a brief summary to the "Favorites" tab, edited according to the SUMMARY_SYSTEM_PROMPT variable.